-8.314.6.15 SERVICE DESCRIPTIONS AND COVERAGE CRITERIA: The services covered by mi via are intended to provide a community-based alternative to institutional care for an eligible recipient that allows greater choice, direction and control over services and supports in a self-directed environment.
+8.314.6.15 SERVICES DESCRIPTIONS AND COVERAGE CRITERIA: The services covered by the mi via program are intended to provide a community-based alternative to institutional care for an eligible recipient that allows greater choice, direction and control over services and supports in a self-directed environment.
 Mi via services must specifically address a therapeutic, rehabilitative, habilitative, health or safety need that results from the eligible recipient qualifying condition.
 The mi via program is the payor of last resort.
 The coverage of mi via services must be in accordance with the mi via program rules and service standards.